Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 ## Object capabilities and ERTP

 ERTP implements [*object capabilities*](https://agoric.com/documentation/glossary/#object-capabilities).
 You can only use an object and issue commands to it if you have access to that object, not just its human-readable name or similar.
 For example, I might know (or make a good guess), that the mint that makes quatloos has the human-understandable alleged name of 'quatloos-mint'.
-But unless I have the actual object that is a `mint` object associated with the `quatloos` `brand` object, I can't use it to create a million `quatloos` and bet them all on Captain Kirk to win his gladitorial match on Triskelion (see the [Wikipedia entry for the Star Trek episode](https://en.wikipedia.org/wiki/The_Gamesters_of_Triskelion)).
+But unless I have the actual object that is a `mint` object associated with the `quatloos` `brand` object, I can't use it to create a million `quatloos` and bet them all on Captain Kirk to win his gladiatorial match on Triskelion (see the [Wikipedia entry for the Star Trek episode](https://en.wikipedia.org/wiki/The_Gamesters_of_Triskelion)).

 ## Creating and sending a fungible asset